danehans/federated-istio/README.md

 ## What Next

-- Use the [Federated Traffic Management Guide](./docs/federated-traffic-management.md) to test Istio bookinfo federated traffic management capabilities.
+- Use the [Federated Traffic Management Guide](docs/federated-traffic-management.md) to test Istio bookinfo federated traffic management capabilities.

-- Use the [Federated DNS Guide](./docs/federated-traffic-management.md) to test Federation-v2 multi-cluster DNS capabilities.
+- Use the [Multicluster Service DNS](docs/multicluster-dns.md) to test Federated DNS capabilities.